Renault Duster cars are equipped with steering with a gear-rack type steering mechanism and a hydraulic booster

 Replace pump

-- Increased internal leaks in the pump
+- Increased internal leakage in the pump

 Replace pump